tinacms/tina.io/content/blog/TinaCMS-Version-1-5.md

 ## Support for collections at the root

-TIna now allows collections to be configured at the root, by setting path: '/' on a collection.
+Tina now allows collections to be configured at the root, by setting path: '/' on a collection.
 This is common for sites migrating from Forestry, which want to allow editing on their root-level config files.

 ## Commit messages show author name